serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 As a web developer, I relish the challenge of building my personal website from scratch.
 It's a great opportunity to spend way too much time on creative solutions to weird problems.

 My most recent challenge?
 Adding a gallery to showcase my photography.
-How could I begin to accomplish this without having to write a mountain of code?
-I went with Developer Secret Strategy #5: Use The Thing That Guy Already Built&trade;!

-In this case, Flickr had most of what I needed: free, support for various sizes, public API and Adobe Lightroom integration for single-button-press uploads.
+I decided to piggyback off Flickr for this.
+It already had most of what I needed: free, support for various sizes, public API and Adobe Lightroom integration for single-button-press uploads.

-That just left me with one "little" problem: Flickr's horribly outdated REST API.
+That just left me with one "little" problem: having to use Flickr's horribly outdated REST API.

-So you fully feel my pain, here's a quick look at what that process is like.
+So you fully feel my pain, here's a quick look at what that process was like.

 # The Old Way - aka can we please not

 Remember, I wanted to minimize my number of requests.
-Not possible with Flickr.

-Here's the *bare* minimum:
+Here's the *bare* minimum with Flickr's REST:
 1. Get the `userId` of the Flickr User whose 'photosets' I wanted to grab Photos from
 2. Use `flickr.photosets.getList` with our `userId` to get a list of `photosetId`s for that user
 3. Use `flickr.photosets.getPhotos` using those two ids to get a list of `photoId`s for that Album